How to Make a Rope Plant Hanger (in 5 Easy Steps).

 Jute Twine

-I’ve used 3mm thick jute for this tutorial, but you can use whichever thickness you like.
-I’d recommend using thicker string for larger or heavier pots for strength and aesthetic purposes.
+I’ve used 3mm jute for this tutorial, but you can use whatever thickness you have to hand.

 Fabric Scissors